ParidhiShrivastava0406/NoteSharingSite/README.md

-# 📚 Notes Sharing Platform - Built with Django & Python 🚀
+# 📚 Notes Sharing Platform - Django & Python 🚀

 A **modern, user-friendly Notes Sharing Platform** built with **Django** that allows students and educators to **upload, share, and access study materials effortlessly**.
 Designed with a **stunning UI/UX**, this platform enhances collaborative learning.